tabledog/datasette-stripe/readme.md

 - [Datasette](https://datasette.io/) is a web GUI for exploring SQLite datasets.
 - [Stripe](https://stripe.com/) handles online payments.
 [Sigma](https://stripe.com/sigma) is their SQL analytics web GUI.
-- [Table Dog](https://table.dog) is a CLI that converts your Stripe account to a SQLite database file.
+- [Table Dog](https://github.com/tabledog/tdog-cli) is a CLI that converts your Stripe account to a SQLite database file.
+[Sponsor development](https://github.com/sponsors/emadda).

 This repo is a web app that runs Datasette and the `tdog` CLI in a single container to give you a fast real-time SQL interface to your Stripe account.